rafalkaron/rafalkaron.github.io/resume.md

 ---
 {% include glossary.md %}
 # Experience
-I had an opportunity to work for big and medium IT companies as well for a startup.
+I have had an opportunity to work for large, medium, and startup-sized IT companies.
 I feel comfortable in both corporate and startup environments.

 |     |
 |-:|:-|